-standards and contractual rules).12 Data governance approaches data as an organizational asset with the expressed objective of coordinating data for both internal and external activities with business imperatives.13 The goals and objectives of data governance also include the development and deployment of the methods, set of responsibilities, and processes to standardize, integrate, protect, and store data.14 As such data governance covers all participating groups, all types of data and data use and adapt to different business models and contexts.15 In an overarching view, the concept brings together the efforts which enhance legal compliance and protection of business interests while achieving the widest possible data fluidity.16
+Data governance roots back in various traditions of IT governance, data quality management and information management.
+Differing from IT governance and data management, data governance is primarily concerned with value creation in a data ecosystem.
+Hence, in addition to the internal management of data, data governance embraces the whole data lifecycle from collection to destruction (erasure).
+The primary focus is making data available (readily accessible) to a wider range of stakeholders in a form that complies with the regulatory framework (i.e., legislation, industry standards and contractual rules).
+Data governance approaches data as an organizational asset with the expressed objective of coordinating data for both internal and external activities with business imperatives.
+The goals and objectives of data governance also include the development and deployment of the methods, set of responsibilities, and processes to standardize, integrate, protect, and store data.
+As such data governance covers all participating groups, all types of data and data use and adapt to different business models and contexts.
+In an overarching view, the concept brings together the efforts which enhance legal compliance and protection of business interests while achieving the widest possible data fluidity.

-So far, the research on data governance mainly remains conceptual mostly focusing on how to design top-down programs for organisational data use.17 The current perspective is generally narrowed down to normative aspects such as decision-making rights and formal roles.
+So far, the research on data governance mainly remains conceptual mostly focusing on how to design top-down programs for organisational data use.20 The current perspective is generally narrowed down to normative aspects such as decision-making rights and formal roles.
 This proves ill-equipped to cope with the turbulent, multifaceted reality of organizational data use.
-Critical of these unilateral and normative approaches, some scholars indicate that hierarchical structures alone may be inadequate for data resource management in the information age.18 This line of scholarship voices concerns about the growing datafication which needs rigorous questioning and draws attention to the socio-political, cultural, economic and ethical implications following increasing data exploitation.19 A budding line of research, known as critical data studies, investigates data-centric technologies and their pervasive infrastructures as 'assemblages' with agency that inflect and interact with society and individuals.20 This interdisciplinary approach put special emphasis on the power asymmetries among the stakeholders and the underlying rationales and system of thoughts.21 These power asymmetries in data governance are of significant concern as they are the source of unfair and exploitative practices.22 In line with this, there is also growing emphasis on the notion of data justice
+Critical of these unilateral and normative approaches, some scholars indicate that hierarchical structures alone may be inadequate for data resource management in the information age.21 This line of scholarship voices concerns about the growing datafication which needs rigorous questioning and draws attention to the socio-political, cultural, economic, and ethical implications following increasing data exploitation.22